dslab-epfl/tinynf/experiments/ReadMe.md

 - A "device under test" machine with two Intel 82599ES NICs on the same NUMA node, from which you will run the experiment scripts
 - A "tester" machine connected to the other one by two 10G Ethernet cables

-As a first step, go to the `benchmarking` folder at the root of this repository, copy `config.template` to `config` and change its values according to your setup.
+As a first step, go to the `benchmarking` folder at the root of this repository, and follow the first list in the instructions ("Get ahold of two machines...").

 Assuming a 2-CPU machine whose second CPU has cores 8 to 15, we recommend the following Linux kernel parameters for the two machines (add to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`):
 - `nosmt`: Disable HyperThreading, to avoid contention among threads in benchmarks